JohnCoene/javascript-for-r/_book/3-20-htmlwidgets-intro.md

 ## Crosstalk {#widgets-intro-crosstalk}

 DT and plotly both fully support the crosstalk package [@R-crosstalk], a package to enable two widgets to communicate.
-In the example below, we use crosstalk to create a "shared dataset" that can be used to create 1) a table with DT, and 2) a scatter plot with plotly.
+In the Figure \@ref(fig:dt-example-crosstalk), we use crosstalk to create a "shared dataset" that can be used to create 1) a table with DT, and 2) a scatter plot with plotly.
 Rows selected in the table are highlighted in the plot and vice versa.

 The `bscols` function is just a convenience function that makes it easy to put the visualisation and table side-by-side.